 Confidently design, configure, manage, troubleshoot, and analyze traffic of any wired and wireless networks.
 CYBRScore Network Essentials, which includes 16 hands-on labs focused on security that will prepare you to work with a variety of hardware, software and networks, making you a more well-rounded IT professional.

-This Lab Bundle is designed to align to the learning objectives found in CompTIA’s Network+ certification — Course 2032, CND Certification Training - Certified Network Defender Exam Prep.
+This Lab Bundle is designed to align to the learning objectives found in CompTIA’s Network+ certification — Course 2032, Certified Network Defender (CND) Certification Training.

 Students will leverage Nmap, a network discovery and mapping tool, to identify the systems on a network of responsibility.
 Students will utilize non-traditional scans to attempt avoiding an Intrusion Detection System (IDS).

 This lab exercise is designed to allow the trainee to become familiar with applying a capture filter to TCPDump and Wireshark using Berkley Packet Filter (BPF) syntax.

 The student will act as attacker and defender in this scenario.
 They will receive experience using a popular DoS tool, the Low Orbit Ion Cannon (LOIC), and then will switch over to the defensive side.
 On defense they will need to detect the activity, design firewall rules to block the DoS, implement the rules and then check their effectiveness.

 In this lab you will perform the steps necessary to set up a pfSense firewall from the basic command line interface and then configure the firewall using the web configuration GUI on a Windows machine.
 This lab will provide an understanding how network interfaces are configured to allow network connectivity.
 You will also view and create a firewall rule which enforces your understanding of how network traffic can be managed at different levels – (IP-based, Protocol-based, Machine-based, etc).